 Students investigate how climate change can affect diseases worldwide.

 Educator needs to be aware that not all diseases will spread with a warming climate - detailed research into each disease is necessary.

 Links to many websites are provided for students to find information.

 Passed initial science review - expert science review pending.

-Extensive background information for teacher and students.
+Includes extensive background information for teachers and students.

 Graphic organizer for climate change provided.

-Many resources provided for student research.
+Many resources are provided for student research.

-All material present ready to use.
+All materials are ready to use.

-Extensive directions for teacher.
+Extensive directions for teachers are included.